In the Castle of My Skin: Critical reception

 In the Castle of My Skin has been widely praised and analysed since its first publication, receiving more critical attention than any of Lamming's other works.
-Introducing the American edition, Richard Wright referred to "Lamming's quietly melodious prose", while Ngũgĩ wa Thiong'o saw the book as "a study of colonial revolt" and "one of the great political novels in modern 'colonial' literature".
+Introducing the American edition, American writer Richard Wright spoke of "Lamming's quietly melodious prose", while Kenyan writer Ngũgĩ wa Thiong'o saw the book as "a study of colonial revolt" and "one of the great political novels in modern 'colonial' literature".

+A 10-part radio abridgement of the novel adapted Florence Bedell, produced by Clive Brillby and read by Paterson Joseph on BBC Radio 4 was first broadcast in December 2020.

 In the Castle of My Skin was included on the "Big Jubilee Read" list of 70 books selected by a panel of experts, and announced in April 2022 by the BBC and The Reading Agency, to celebrate Queen Elizabeth II's platinum jubilee in June 2022.